quinlan-lab/constraint-tools/README.md

 train-germline-model
-      Estimate kmer-dependent SNV probabilities and singleton-count probabilities (see the model defined in the "define-model" folder) browse-germline-model
+      Estimate kmer-dependent SNV probabilities and singleton-count probabilities (see the model defined in the "define-model" folder) train-germline-model-Nonly
+      Estimate kmer-dependent SNV probabilities only
+      (see the model defined in the "define-model" folder) browse-germline-model
       Start a web app that visualizes observed and expected SNV and singleton counts as a function of genomic coordinate predict-germline-model
+      Compute z-scores (Nbar and Kbar) for each user-supplied window. predict-germline-model-Nonly
-      Compute z-scores for each user-supplied window.
+      Compute z-scores (Nbar only) for each user-supplied window.
 ```

-Required arguments for `train-germline-model` are:
+Required arguments for `train-germline-model` and `train-germline-model-Nonly` are:

 ```
 --genome STR